 Soil: A well-drained potting mix is essential.
-Use a cacti or succulent mix.
+Use a cactus or succulent mix.

 Aloes are not particularly fast-growing and will only rarely need repotting.
-Repot plants in the spring that are tipping over their pots or have ceased growing.
+In the spring, repot the plants that are tipping over their pots or have ceased growing.

 Aloe is a very forgiving plant and a well-grown plant can be quite beautiful.
 As with all succulents, it is essential that it is never allowed to sit in stagnant water and the plant should be carefully monitored to watch for signs of overwatering.